mendrika261/S3-PROGSYS-databaseClient/README.md

   * `CREATE TABLE table-name`
   * `INSERT INTO table VALUES val1,val2...`
     <br>Don't forget to `COMMIT` after insertion or `ROLLBACK` if needed.
+  >For the moment `COMMIT` in a user session will roll back instantly all others change not commited!

 #### Selection
   * `DESC DATABASE` to view all existing relation